Access Services

 • Promptly request accommodations as far in advance as possible so Access Services can work with faculty, staff, and other university and community offices to provide the most effective (and timely!) accommodations in accordance with your needs.

-• Check in with the Access Services Coordinator if there are changes to your disability which may require updated documentation.
+• Check in with the Access Advisor if there are changes to your disability which may require updated documentation.

-• Inform the Access Services Coordinator as soon as possible about any concerns you may have about receiving your accommodations; we will work with you to clarify questions and resolve the matter in a timely way.
+• Inform the Access Advisor as soon as possible about any concerns you may have about receiving your accommodations; we will work with you to clarify questions and resolve the matter in a timely way.

 What instructors need to do: